Jerry Burns, former Vikings coach known for wit, dies at 94

 The team announced Burns’ death.
 Vikings spokesman Bob Hagan said Burns’ son-in-law informed him of Burns’ death Wednesday morning.

-Burns helped the Green Bay Packers win the first two Super Bowls as defensive backs coach, then joined iconic Vikings coach Bud Grant as Minnesota’s offensive coordinator in 1968.
-Burns held the position until 1985, and became head coach in 1986, following Les Steckel’s 3-13 season in 1984 and Grant’s 7-9 campaign in 1985 when he was coaxed out of retirement.
+Burns helped the Green Bay Packers win the first two Super Bowls as the defensive backs coach for Vince Lombardi.
+Then he joined the staff of another future Hall of Fame coach when Bud Grant hired him as Minnesota’s offensive coordinator in 1968.
+Burns held the position until 1985 and became head coach in 1986, following Les Steckel’s 3-13 season in 1984 and Grant’s 7-9 campaign in 1985 when he was coaxed out of retirement.

 ”I met Burnsie at Iowa when he picked me up from the airport when I was visiting down there, and from that point on, we started talking football and never stopped,” Grant said in a statement released by the team. ”We were on the same page a lot.
 When I went to Winnipeg, I’d have him come up as a guest coach.
 Our friendship grew over the years, and we became very close friends and so did our families.”